Muhammad-Waleed-Sattar/yolo-architecture-reasoning/README.md

 Specifically, I would test selective coupling of classification and localization at different feature scales to study convergence behavior and localization accuracy tradeoffs.

+## Future Work

+Future extensions of this work could include lightweight experimental validation of specific architectural hypotheses, analysis across additional detector families, and exploration of how these design tradeoffs shift under different data regimes.